ltwang03/LIZAI_PROGRAM/week_3/document/api-practice.md

   "statusCode": 200,
   "metadata": {
     "id": 6,
-    "name": "New Product",
+    "name": "Updated Product",
-    "description": "This is a new product",
+    "description": "This is an updated product",
-    "price": 14.99
+    "price": 16.99
   }
 }
 ```